Tummy Tuck (Abdominoplasty) in Boca Raton, FL

 What Do I Do Next?

-The first step is to schedule a consultation with Dr. Man to discuss your options with plastic surgery including a tummy tuck.
+The first step is to schedule a consultation with Dr. Man to discuss your options with plastic surgery, including a tummy tuck.
 Your abdominoplasty consultation is a chance for him to get to know you and your goals, evaluate your body, and discuss possible treatment options to achieve your desired look.
-Once he determines the best procedure for you, he takes the time to go over the details of the procedure and answer any questions you may have about it or anything else.
+Once he determines the best procedure for you, he takes the time to go over the details of the procedure with you and answer any questions you may have.

 A full medical history will be required, in addition to following: